 2. What is the price of your services?

 This one may seem fairly obvious, but the price of lead generation services varies so widely that it can intimidate a potential client.
 Price depends on a multitude of factors: company size, industry, reputation, how many services they're providing, degree of lead qualification, etc.

 This is another reason why it's important to understand the company's processes before you hire; conversion rates and the distance which it will “carry” your leads matter as much as the quantity of leads generated.
 In other words, focus on cost per customer acquisition rather than cost per lead generated.

 Consider also that some companies offer tiered packages, while others present quotes after doing research on your specific business; explore your options to see what works best for you.

-Need more guidance on lead generation for your company?
-Get your free Introduction to Lead Generation Guide
+Need more guidance on lead generation for your company? download our ecommerce marketing intro to lead gen guide

 3. What are your techniques/process?